adelphi-ed-tech/au-courses/courses/digital-literacies.md

 *  Readings due:
 1. Norman ch 1, pp 1-33
 2. Conti, 9 pp
-3. Winograd and Flores 1986 ch 37 in Wardrip-Fruin, pp 551-562 (design and intelligent systems)
+3. Winograd and Flores 1986 ch 37 in Wardrip-Fruin, pp 551-562 <!-- design and intelligent systems -->

-### Privacy, security, and the law
+### Week 7, October 18: Privacy, security, and the law
 What do students need to be able to read about digital texts in order to maintain their security and privacy online?
 As educators, what is our role in working with them on privacy -- are we guides, should we remain hands-off, or do they already know more than we do?
 In class, we will view "Privacy